Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-1a6aeBB1rPs.md

 ### Transcript

-> do you know when, dedicated servers are coming nope i don't know
+> do you know when, dedicated servers are coming nope I don't know